 Royal Sushi & Izakaya

-Only a handful of people get to experience chef Jesse Ito’s $130 18-piece omakase at a time — and, no surprise, the two or three nightly seatings are booked weeks in advance.
+Only a handful of people get to experience chef Jesse Ito’s $200 17-piece omakase at a time — and, no surprise, the two nightly seatings are booked weeks in advance.
 The meal takes place at a hidden sushi counter (Royal Sushi) set behind a curtain in the back of a hip Japanese bar (Royal Izakaya).
-Ito, a James Beard award finalist in 2022, sauces and garnishes each pristine piece of fish is individually sauced and garnished.
-Recent highlights include 18-day aged chutoro, Japanese thornyhead, Korean flounder engawa (fin muscle), live scallop, and yellowtail belly.
+Ito, a James Beard award finalist in 2022, sauces and garnishes each pristine piece of fish individually.
+Recent highlights include scored and seared king salmon belly, thread sail filefish with liver sauce, Japanese beltfish, and Japanese grouper.

 Hiroki Fujiyama, formerly the sushi expert at Morimoto, chose Fishtown for his eponymous Japanese restaurant where the only option is omakase.
-In the small, low-lit space, the chef serves a masterfully prepared 20-course tasting menu for $135 per person, or $195 with the sake pairing.
+In the small, low-lit space, the chef serves a masterfully prepared 20-course tasting menu for $155 per person, or $65 with the sake pairing.
 Dinner here runs from small bites to sushi to soup and finally, dessert.
 Hiroki is in the same ownership group as Philly destination Wm.
 Mulherin’s Sons.